Public Health Guidance for School Communities

 *NOTE: Local education agencies (LEAs) must submit a Health and Safety Plan to PDE prior to resuming in-person instruction.
 Plans should be updated if they do not currently include the

 Order of the Secretary of the Pennsylvania Department of Health Requiring Universal Face Coverings.
 (See Face Coverings section below.)
 Understanding the volatility and uncertainty of the COVID-19 virus, plans should be flexible enough to contemplate any future change in conditions.
 PDE should always have the most recently approved Health and Safety Plans on file for each public school entity.
 The current plan also must be posted on the school entity’s website.

 *Social/Physical Distancing Measures

-All Pre-K to12 schools should implement strategies that limit the number of individuals in classrooms and other learning spaces, and interactions between groups of students.
-All schools should have protocols for distancing student desks/seating and other social distancing practices that allows at least 6 feet of separation among students and staff throughout the day to the maximum extent feasible.
+All Pre-K to12 schools should implement strategies that limit the number of individuals in classrooms and other learning spaces, and interactions between groups of students and staff, regardless whether individuals are vaccinated.
+All schools should align distancing protocols with the recommendations for physical distancing outlined in the CDC's Operational Strategy for K-12 Schools through Phased Prevention, which include:

 - Maintain a distance of at least 6 feet from other adults to the maximum extent feasible.

 - Maintain at least 6 feet from students, whenever possible and when not disruptive to the educational process.

 - Hold group meetings such as parent-teacher conferences, staff meetings, and curriculum planning virtually.